Both graduate and undergraduate students enrolled in this class are subject to plus/minus grading.

 Newsroom shifts are graded based on the quality of your finished story files, self-evaluations in finished story files and feedback from newsroom editors.
 You are responsible for creating your folders and writing a summary of your newsroom shift in the classes folder.
 Be sure to include a link and/or copies of final articles/scripts/slideshows/mp3’s or movies in your folder as well.
 Folder structure:

-Regardless of which three newsrooms a student chooses to work in, every student will attend two Missourian budget meetings during the course of the semester and will write a 250 word account of the meeting.
+Regardless of which two newsrooms a student chooses to work in, every student will attend two Missourian budget meetings during the course of the semester and will write a 250 word account of the meeting.
 What were the key points discussed?
 Where was the focus?
 (A news story from the previous day or how to approach the current day’s news) How might a multimedia student’s work fit in to the newsroom experience?
 These reports should be filed to the classes server along with your other newsroom reports.

 Convergence Team Story Assignments – 65%